Reasons to study this course

 Up to six mandatory units: Principles and Applications of Science, Practical Scientific Procedures and Techniques, Science Investigation Skills, Laboratory Techniques and their Application and Investigative Project.

-Up to two optional units: Diseases and Infections and Applications of Organic Chemistry.
+Up to two optional units: Physiology of Human Body Systems and Astronomy and Space Science.

 Both courses are delivered over two years.